-The believers there were undergoing certain hardships and the Corinthian Christians purposed in their heart to make a collection to help their predicament, and Paul took this opportunity to use their loving generosity towards the saints in Jerusalem as a teaching opportunity.
+The believers there were undergoing certain hardships, and the Corinthian Christians purposed in their heart to make a collection to help their predicament.
+Paul took this opportunity to use their loving generosity towards the saints in Jerusalem as a teaching opportunity.

-Earlier in his message to the Church, Paul had reminded them of the incredible grace that God has extended to all His children, for although Christ was rich beyond compare, He set aside His heavenly privileges and His exalted position and became poor, so that through His poverty, we might all become rich.
+Earlier in his message, Paul had reminded them of the incredible grace that God has extended to all His children, for although Christ was rich beyond compare, He set aside His heavenly privileges and His exalted position and became poor so that through His poverty, we might all become rich.

 He discussed the universal principle of sowing and reaping and explained that this is equally applicable with spiritual sowing and reaping as it is in the natural.
 Those who are miserly, both in the spiritual sphere and physical realm will have a meagre return, while those with a generous, Christlike spirit will receive a bountiful crop.

-Heavenly Father, thank You for the example of the saints in Corinth, who lovingly provided for the material needs of their brothers and sisters, who were undergoing some serious hardships in their Christian life.
+Heavenly Father, thank You for the example of the saints in Corinth who lovingly provided for the material needs of their brothers and sisters undergoing some serious hardships in their Christian lives.
 I pray that I may be ready and willing to help recognise and respond to the needs and necessities of my Christian brothers and sisters.
-Develop in me a generous heart and caring concern for others and may Christ be seen in me and glorified through me - this I ask in Jesus name, AMEN.
+Develop in me a generous heart and caring concern for others, and may Christ be seen in me and glorified through me.
+This I ask in Jesus' name, AMEN.